syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ### Header text style

-The .NET MAUI Picker control, Header text style such as text color, font size, font family, font attributes can be customize as shown in the following code.
+The .NET MAUI Picker control and header text style such as text color, font size, font family, and font attributes, can be customized as shown in the following code.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}